The place for fixies and other rides without gears

 They are all on Fixed.org, but you gotta earn your stripes over there to view the marketplace.
 In fact most of the seriously cool stuff for sale on Oz is on that site and circulating amongst a small but discerning group, not just fixed either.

-Ahhhh, That explains it... no wonder they are absolutely thrashing people for posting silly showtime, everyone is trying to earn their stripes at being able to use the marketplace! whats the requirement?
+Ahhhh, That explains it... no wonder they are absolutely thrashing people for posting silly !!
+BAN ME NOW FOR SWEARING !!, everyone is trying to earn their stripes at being able to use the marketplace! whats the requirement?

 every since i saw that mcbain track bike you put together, i've been dreaming about a steel track frame everyday.
 This forum doesn't exactly have many as you can appreciate.